kolov/jota/README.md

-Minimal log system for Clojure
+Jota is a inimal log system for Clojure

 # Intro